alpmestan/hs-cublas/README.md

+**This package isn't being worked on anymore.
+Someone has put up a complete FFI binding to CUBLAS on hackage: [here](http://hackage.haskell.org/package/cublas).**

 This is an ongoing work on a binding to the CUBLAS library.
 This will eventually be used in my upcoming `accelerate-cublas` library that will expose CUBLAS's features through operations on `Accelerate` arrays.

 Installation